Healthplan Spain

 Bank transfers and other digital payment methods are now the only legally recognised options for settling rent.
 However, there are limited exceptions to this rule—such as when one of the parties lacks access to a bank account or cannot use electronic channels due to technological or logistical barriers.

 This change made Spain the first eurozone country to formally prohibit cash-based rent payments, often referred to as "en metálico" in Spanish.
-While supporters of the law applaud the move as a tool to combat fraud and enhance transparency in the rental market, critics argue that it may infringe on consumer rights—especially for elderly tenants and those living in rural areas.
+While supporters of the law applaud the move as a tool to combat fraud, tax evasion, and undeclared rentals, critics argue that it may infringe on consumer rights—especially for elderly tenants, migrants, or those living in rural areas where digital access is still limited.

 Alejandro Marín, a representative of the consumer watchdog OCU in Zaragoza, argued that the measure "limits the rights of consumers", particularly affecting vulnerable groups who already face challenges due to widespread bank branch closures and the shift toward digital banking.